Foreign Property Ownership Thailand: 4 Legal Structures

 | SPA terms | Defines penalties, timelines, assignments |

-Phuket note: what 90%+ foreign buyer concentration implies
+What Should You Know About Phuket note: what 90%+ foreign buyer concentration implies?

-Foreign Exchange Transaction (FET) rules: why freehold registration “follows the money”
+What Should You Know About Foreign Exchange Transaction (FET) rules: why freehold registration “fol?

 | Scenario | What to clarify early |